gelisam/category-syntax/README.md

 If your language admits an `Arrow` instance, then you will have no trouble implementing all the structural rules in terms of `arr`.
 However, you won't gain much from the exercise.

 GHC already has a [syntax for Arrows](http://www.haskell.org/ghc/docs/7.8.3/html/users_guide/arrow-notation.html#idp24585232).
-Arrow syntax is very similar to that of Category Syntax, except that it uses a `(-<)` delimiter instead of function application.
+Arrow syntax is very similar to that of Category-Syntax, except that it uses a `(-<)` delimiter instead of function application.
 One important feature of Arrow notation is that the right-hand side of the `(-<)` delimiter can be an arbitrary expression:

 ```haskell
 proc x -> do